RyanStan/ConiferOS/README.md

 I'm still working through the course.
 Topics left are implementing processes, creating user-space functionality, making paging useful, creating an ELF loader, kernel commands, and libraries like stdlib.

-Once I finish the course, there's several things I want to experiment with:
+Once I finish the course, there are several things I want to experiment with:
 - A networking stack.
-The emulator also provides a network card to interact with.
+The emulator provides a network card to interact with.
-- Dynamic device drivers so that the kernel can support interacting with different hardware.
+- A dynamic device driver layer so that the kernel can support interacting with different hardware by loading in different drivers at runtime.
 - Making the heap allocation algorithm more efficient.
 Right now, it's a fragmented mess.
 - I'd like to implement an ext filesystem.
 - It would be neat to run the OS on bare-metal.
 I'd have to find an old machine and disk drive.